Chapter 7 Bankruptcy Lawyers in Metro Detroit

 Some people hear “bankruptcy” and immediately imagine losing everything they own in a forced sale.
 They also imagine a permanently ruined credit score and even a publication that tells all their friends, family, and neighbors that they went bankrupt.
 These are just a few of the harmful myths that prevent people from filing bankruptcy.

-At Wolfson Bolton Kochis PLLC, our attorneys work every day to dispel these myths and help our clients understand the truth about this powerful debt-relief option.
-Our legal team seeks to educate consumers about bankruptcy in the Tri-County Area, Genesee and Livingston Counties, and all of Northern Michigan including the Upper Peninsula.
+At WBK Bankruptcy, our attorneys work every day to dispel these myths and help our clients understand the truth about this powerful debt-relief option.
+Our legal team seeks to educate consumers about bankruptcy in Wayne, Oakland, Macomb, Livingston, and Washtenaw counties.
 If you are struggling to make ends meet because of staggering levels of debt, let us evaluate your case and determine whether Chapter 7 may provide the financial freedom you need and deserve.

 Like other forms of bankruptcy, Chapter 7 begins when you file a document called a petition.
 You will need to include schedules, which are documents that outline all your financial information (e.g., debts, assets, income, etc.).
 The court will then determine your eligibility for Chapter 7 by verifying whether you pass the means test.